fishmongr/Apple-Keynote-Speaker-Notes-Pretty-PDF-Export/README.md

 # Custom Keynote PDF Export

 This repo's tools allow you to have complete control over the design of Keynote PDF export with speaker notes.
 The default template will allow you to easily generate a nicely formatted PDF with full-width slide at top of each page and full-width presenter notes below it as nicely formatted bulleted points.
 Once you're familiar you can run this script and generate nice looking PDFs in under 5 minutes.
-See this example: [a link](example/AI-sept2017.pdf)
+See this example of an: [exported PDF](example/AI-sept2017.pdf)

 ### Prerequisites